With 2,700 acres of parks and open space, Bellevue offers countless options to get outside!

-Bellevue's Summer Park Rangers typically work from Memorial Day through Labor Day.
-Bellevue Park Rangers work from 8 a.m. to midnight daily to provide education and outreach for the city.
+Bellevue's summer park rangers typically work from Memorial Day through Labor Day, 8 a.m. to midnight daily, providing education and outreach for the city.
 They can be reached directly at 425-864-1899.
 Please call 911 for any emergency or Bellevue Police for law enforcement needs.

 Please enjoy Bellevue's parks!
 To make our parks safe and fun for citizens, please also abide by the guidelines below.